 - By jumping into the water next to a screen boundary, if you fall into the water and trigger the screen transition at the same time Link will start swimming in deep and shallow water even if you don't have the Flippers.

-- Due to a programming oversight you can use potions inside doorways which is not possible with any other item.
-If you use a potion and trigger a room transition at the exact same time it causes some massive screen corruption and glitches the room transition, although the game is still (sort of) playable.
+- Attempting the same in a dungeon causes some massive screen corruption and glitches the room transition, although the game is still (sort of) playable.

 Glitches in Japanese v1.0 and v1.1

 - In the Tower of Hera, on floor 3F, there's a hole at the very right that's next to the wall.
 Drop down the right side of it to end up on 2F, inside the wall.
 Jump off to the right and you're "under the floor", from where you can just run straight to the ending!
 The hole was moved to the left in later versions, to fix this bug.

 - In the Dark World, killing yourself inside a shop or house will cause Link to reappear on the Pyramid of Power with no music.
 Switching the screens afterwards causes the Light World music to play, rather than the Dark World music.

 - If you make a regular slash with your sword against bombable walls, you'll hear the same sound effect as when you cut bushes.
 This of course didn't make much sense and was corrected in v1.2.
 (Not to be confused with the "hollow" sound effect you get when you "thrust" your sword against those same walls, which was already in place.)
 Oddly, this "feature" was reinstated in the Satellaview pseudo-sequel.